 Ben Alder

-Since 1997, Ben’s career has been focused in the natural resources field.
-During his studies at The George Washington University he completed bachelor’s degrees in Environmental Science, Biology and completed course work for his Master of Arts in Environmental Resource Policy.
-During his time at GW, Ben lived and worked on Vancouver Island as part of a work study program focused on natural resource management in the Pacific Northwest.
-After this experience, he worked on Capitol Hill on a range of issues related to wetland conservation for Ducks Unlimited.
+Since 1997, the focus of Ben’s career has been in the natural resources field.
+During his studies at The George Washington University, he completed bachelors degrees in Environmental Science and Biology and completed course work for his Master of Arts in Environmental Resource Policy.
+During his time at GW, Ben lived and worked on Vancouver Island as part of a work-study program focused on natural resource management in the Pacific Northwest.
+Following this experience, he worked on Capitol Hill on a range of issues related to wetland conservation for Ducks Unlimited.
 Ben’s tenure with DU expanded to the field when DU’s Chesapeake Bay Initiative was started in 1998.
-For seven years he delivered water quality and wildlife conservation programs on private land throughout the 5 state Chesapeake Bay watershed.
+For seven years Ben delivered water quality and wildlife conservation programs on private land throughout the 5-state Chesapeake Bay watershed.

 Nick Campanaro

-Graduated Magna Cum Laude from University of Maryland in 2011 with a Bachelors of Arts in Economics.
+Graduated Magna Cum Laude from the University of Maryland in 2011 with a Bachelor of Arts in Economics.
 He proceeded to work for Charles River Associates in Boston as an economic analyst specializing in mergers and acquisitions.
 Nick started with The Land Group in 2013 as a junior advisor/analyst.
-In four years he was promoted to an equity partner.
+In four years, he was promoted to an equity partner.
+He then acquired a large ownership stake in the company in 2019.
 His background in economics combined with his analytical skills make him an asset to the team.
-Nick is also a self-taught GIS manager and handles all targeted outreach for The Land Group.
-Currently Nick’s roles involve buyer and seller representation, systems development and implementation, lead generation, GIS services, accounting, and agent support..
+Nick’s ability to understand complex financials allows him to provide value to clients buying and selling poultry farms.
+“Chicken Farms are the toughest real estate transactions that we do.
+Understanding the numbers and the process is essential for success.”
+In addition to specializing in the sale of poultry operations, Nick is also heavily involved in solar deals including both community solar and utility scale solar projects.
+Nick’s other duties include systems development and implementation, lead generation, GIS services, accounting, and agent support.

 Doug Williams

-In addition to his real estate licenses in Maryland and Delaware, Doug is also licensed in Maryland, Delaware and Virginia as a Professional Land Surveyor.
-He brings over 26 years’ experience in surveying with expertise in boundary surveys, topographic/hydrographic surveys, ALTA/ACSM land title surveys, construction surveys, plan and profile surveys, subdivision development, commercial development, utilities for public agencies and private industry, right-of-way and easement acquisition, geodetic control surveys, and legal descriptions.
-Doug has over 18 years’ experience with GPS/GIS surveying, including static GPS, real-time kinematic GPS, and mapping-grade/GIS GPS.
+In addition to his real estate licenses in Maryland, Delaware, Virginia & Pennsylvania, Doug is also licensed in Maryland, Delaware and Virginia as a Professional Land Surveyor.
+He brings over 35 years’ experience in surveying with expertise in boundary surveys, topographic/hydrographic surveys, ALTA/ACSM land title surveys, construction surveys, plan and profile surveys, subdivision development, commercial development, utilities for public agencies and private industry, right-of-way and easement acquisition, geodetic control surveys, and legal descriptions.
+Doug has over 25 years’ experience with GPS/GIS surveying, including static GPS, real-time kinematic GPS, and mapping-grade/GIS GPS.
 Additionally, he has a broad knowledge in utilizing the GPS data in standard CAD systems, as well as ArcView and ArcMap.
 These experiences combined, give Doug a thorough understanding of the technical aspects of both the field and office operations and the strategic use of the resources available.

 Besides his real estate and surveying work, Doug has taught college-level surveying courses at WorWic Community College in Salisbury.